scala/scala3/docs/docs/internals/syntax.md

 ### Soft keywords

 ```
-as  derives  end  extension  inline  on  opaque  open  transparent  using
+as  derives  end  extension  inline  on  opaque  open  using
 *  +  -
 ```